SchweizerischeBundesbahnen/releasetrain/README.md

 - Scheduled Jobs can be launced from the Spring Boot app or from a generated Jenkins Job.
 It suffices to launch a Maven Mojo, which will be installed automatically from Maven Central.

+## Updates
+- 0.9.4 Saving the Config before refres on the first screen / Blocking Window when refreshing git connection

 ## For Developers
 - Feel free to fork or to create a pull requests.
 - Implementations of more Custom Actions are welcome, please let me know if you need help or if you need better interfaces.